nobleator/neighborgood/NeighborGood.md

 ## Design
 Server written in NodeJS.
 Data aggregation with Python. cityscraper.py aggregates data from a variety of sources (see Data Sources below) and generates a CSV file with columns for each of the criteria.
+There is a second CSV file that contains the parent/child relationship mappings.

 ## Data Sources